mozilla/infosec.mozilla.org/docs/fundamentals/security_principles.md

 ## Use central identity management (Single-Sign On)

-**Goal:** Minimize credential theft and identity mismanagement by minizing the handling of user credentials such as password, MFA to a set of dedicated systems.
+**Goal:** Minimize credential theft and identity mismanagement by minimizing the handling of user credentials such as password, MFA to a set of dedicated systems.

 **Do**